bengfarrell/rgf-blog/content/blog/2009-03-12-jamaica-travelogue-34-3809.md

 ![img_1897-for-blog](http://s3.amazonaws.com/thegourmez-wpmedia/2009/03/img_1897-for-blog-300x200.jpg "img_1897-for-blog")

 Half an hour later, Ben and I exchanged annoyed glances as chants of "Are we there yet?" started up with the drunken passengers.
-Apparently, they had forgotten that liquid in=liquid out.
+Apparently, they had forgotten that liquid in = liquid out.
 I breathed a sigh of relief as we reached Sandals Dunn River and the majority of the passengers got out and ran for the bathrooms.
 Luckily, this was the destination for most of them.
 Our resort, Sandals Grande Ocho Rios, was next and the registration procedure was quite confusing.
 If you go, do not try to get your bag first, just head inside, refresh yourself with a proffered hand towel, and relax until the registrar comes up.
 They registered about five couples in a large group and I busied myself with drinking the yummy rum punch as we listened.
 When ready, a bellboy will take you and your bag to your room by golf cart.
 Be prepared to tip him, even though tips are not required for Sandals employees.

 We found we'd been upgraded from a manor deluxe room to a plantation villa, which was lovely.
 These buildings are divided into three rooms and the pool is shared by all of them.
 Don't go in it, though!
 It was freezing and probably doesn't warm up well for another month or so.